boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

 # Security Considerations

-   Because the setting of TCP control bits may be misused in some flows (e.g., Distributed Denial-of-Service (DDoS) attacks), an exporter has to report all observed control bits even if no meaning is associated with a given TCP flag.
+   Because the setting of TCP control bits may be misused in some flows (e.g., Distributed Denial-of-Service (DDoS) attacks), an Exporter has to report all observed control bits even if no meaning is associated with a given TCP flag.
 This document uses a stronger requirements language compared to {{?RFC7125}}.